 Heating is fast, even though the wattage makes it appear a tad underpowered on paper, and the griddles are dishwasher safe.
-That's just as well, mind you, as the lack of an angled design means fat tends to congeal rather than drain.
+That's just as well, mind you, as the lack of slats means fat tends to congeal rather than drain.
 Again, the Americans tend to like that.

 Last but not least is this, the George Foreman Fit Grill, which comes in small, medium and large sizes.
 While this large model comes light on frills the best thing about it is its simplicity.
 The improved design heats up much more quickly than older editions and it gets nice and hot and stays that way.

 You don't get any kind of control over temperature, the red and green lights on the top give you all the indication you need that it's ready and maintaining the correct amount of heat.
 What you do get though is lots of space, with plenty of cooking real estate for a collection of toasted sarnies or paninis.